JunaidJameel/Random-Jokes-App/README.md

 ## ✨ Features

-🔁 Fetches random programming jokes from a public API
+🔁 Fetches random jokes from a public API named official-joke-api.

+🏆 4 Categories of Jokes.
+User can select any category.

-⚙️ Clean state management using GetX (Loading, Success, Error)
+⚙️ Clean state management using GetX (Loading, Success, Error) state handling.

-✅ Proper use of JokeModel for API response handling
+✅ Selected category will be saved in local db until user change it from app.

 🧪 Organized architecture with clear separation of concerns (UI, Controller, Model, Service)

 📱 Responsive UI with flutter_screenutil

-🎨 Beautiful typography using Google Fonts

-💥 Custom buttons and consistent design with Shimmer effects